NarenShailesh/learning-program-solutions/README.md

 ## 🏁 Goal

-To complete the full skilling journey, ace the final assessment, and qualify for interviews and onboarding at Cognizant as a **Java Full Stack Engineer**.
+To complete the full skilling journey, ace the final assessment, and qualify for interviews and onboarding at Cognizant.

 ---